mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/PREPARATION.md

 ## Docker container

-### Prerequesites
+### Prerequisites

 The following software must be installed on your machine:

-- Docker to run 4C and QUEENS (Note: his might require root access)
+- Docker to run 4C and QUEENS (Note: this might require root access)
 - ParaView to inspect 4C simulation results (Download [here](https://www.paraview.org/download/).)
-- A text editor or integated development environment (IDE) of your choice to modify input files and scripts
+- A text editor or integrated development environment (IDE) of your choice to modify input files and scripts.

-### Geeting the tutorial materials
+### Getting the tutorial materials

 The tutorial material is provided in a public [GitHub repository](https://github.com/mayrmt/UKACM_GACM_Tutorial_4C_QUEENS).